-Dream Scholarships - These awards are given to promising, "first-generation" sixth-graders as an incentive to complete high school and enroll in college.
+Dream Tuition Guarantee Award - These awards are given to promising, "first-generation" sixth-graders as an incentive to complete high school and enroll in college.
 The award guarantees tuition at CCC&TI upon graduation from high school.
 Since the program's inception in 1989, over 1,000 students have received Dream awards to attend CCC&TI.

 Many people think attending a community college is inexpensive.
 Why do students need scholarships?

 Compared to private colleges and the state university system, community college is a bargain, although not an inexpensive bargain.
 The cost of tuition and fees alone for a full-time student for one semester averages $1,000.
 This is steadily climbing with books sometimes costing as much, or more, than tuition.
 Many of our students are adults who are supporting their families; some are single parents.
 In some programs, such as nursing, it is impossible to maintain a job and successfully complete the required academic workload.
 Many students are simply unable to attend school without financial assistance.